Sri Lanka Kindergarten & Teaching Volunteers

 Your project finishes on your programme end date, please arrange your flights to depart from Colombo International Airport between 10am and 7pm.
 A departure airport transfer is included between these times however if you flight departs at other times no transfer will be included but can be arranged locally; please ensure that you allow plenty of time for your journey back to Colombo and check-in at the airport.

 It is your responsibility to obtain the necessary visas for your time away.
 You will need a tourist visa to enter Sri Lanka.
 Please contact your nearest Sri Lankan Embassy for the most up to date information.
-British passport holders can apply for a 30-day ETA visa online.
-You should state that your reason for visiting Sri Lanka is for 'Travel'.
-If you intend to stay for longer than 30 days, you will need to make an appointment with the Sri Lankan Embassy in the UK to apply for a 90-day visa.
+British passport holders can apply for a 30 day ETA visa online.
+If you intend to stay for longer than 30 days, you will need to make an appointment with the Sri Lankan Embassy in the UK to apply for a 90 day visa.
+All visa information is subject to change and you should consult the nearest High Commission or Embassy for the most up to date information.

 DBS (Disclosure and Barring Service)